 How to Store

-Once frozen and sliced, you can freeze leftover bars in a sealed freezer bag for up to 3 months.
+Once frozen and sliced, you can freeze leftover yogurt bars in a sealed freezer bag for up to 3 months.
 Let sit at room temperature for a few minutes to soften before eating.

 Yogurt bars cut into rectangles.